walkingmontage/dinject/README.md

 =======
 #####Dependency injection in javascript.
 =======
->dinject is a light weight javascript dependency injection framework that allows javascript developers can removing hard-coded dependencies and making it possible to change them, whether at run-time or compile-time
+>dinject is a light weight javascript dependency injection framework that allows javascript developers can removing hard-coded dependencies and making it possible to change them, whether at run-time or compile-time.

 ####Like the Spring framework in java,you can use DI in javascript with a simple config as follows
 <pre><code>